Program Content: This 750 hour program covers various types of therapeutic massage, such as Swedish, Neuromuscular, and Reflexology including:

 - Entrepreneurial Skills

-The program takes 7-8 months to complete.
+The program takes 11 months to complete.
 We follow the Manatee County School Calendar.
-The Massage Therapy class meets Monday through Friday for 6 hours a day.
-Some Saturdays are required in which case classes will meet Monday through Thursday to comply with State of Florida regulations.
+The Massage Therapy class meets Monday through Friday for 4 hours in the day time.
+The evening class will meet Monday through Thursday and Saturdays.
 Our program is approved by the Florida Board of Massage Therapy, Florida Department of Health, and adheres to the curriculum standards set by the Board.
 Students are prepared to sit for the Massage licensing exam.
 Upon passing they are eligible to become Licensed Massage Therapists

 We accept students from other states.
 Applicants must be 18 years old, have TABE scores of 10.0 in reading and language and 9.0 in math, a high school diploma or GED, and a completed application.
 The application process also includes a physical exam and proof of a massage by a professional Licensed Massage Therapist.